Travel for train drivers

 The whisper symbols and crossed-out telephones on the doors indicate the rest compartments of the train.
 This should also be respected, so the quiet compartments are not really suitable for groups.
 The trolleys with toddler area are ideal for families with babies.
 Here or in the nearby toilet there is a nappy changing facility and a designated space for the stroller.

-In the so-called "lounge" of the first and second class, which are located directly behind the engine driver, some ICEs offer very special seats.
+In the so-called "lounge" of first and second class, which is located directly behind the engine driver, some ICEs offer very special seats.
 Here you sit a little higher and can enjoy the view through the large glass windows.
-A seat reservation is almost a must here.
+A seat reservation is almost mandatory here.

 Affordable and relaxed to your destination

-If you uncheck the "Fastest connection" option in the Deutsche Bahn's "Sparpreisfinder", trains that are not ICE and are cheaper are also displayed.
+If you uncheck the "fastest connection" option in Deutsche Bahn's "Sparpreisfinder", you will also be shown trains that are not ICE and are also cheaper.

 It is worth looking for savings offers in first class.
 Especially on weekends, when there are hardly any business travelers, it can even be cheaper than the normal second-class prices.

 If you are flexible in terms of travel times, you should definitely find out whether there are any remaining tickets.
 Always be two weeks before your planned departure here Tickets sold for a really good price.

 In the default setting at Deutsche Bahn, ten minutes are always planned for the transfer time.
 This can be stressful, especially for families with children, elderly people and groups who want to grab a quick coffee in the station café.
 Therefore, it is better to plan a generous transfer time of around 30 minutes so that you can reach your destination with the tour group in a relaxed manner.

 Rail travel in the south of Europe